-- For programs eligible for an unrestricted indirect cost rate, not for profit entities, community/faith-based organizations and other non-LEA, non-university subgrantees utilize rates negotiated through the GOMB centralized process where they will have the option to: - o Select the 10% De Minimis rate - Submit documentation supporting a rate determined through negotiation with their federal cognizant agency - o Negotiate a rate.
+- Programs eligible for an unrestricted indirect cost rate; not-for-profit entities; community-/faith-based organizations; and other non-LEA, non-university subgrantees utilize rates negotiated through the Governor's Office of Management and Budget centralized process wherein which they will have the option to: - o Select the 15% de minimis rate. - Submit documentation supporting a rate determined via negotiation with their federal cognizant agency. - Negotiate a rate.

-Non-LEA, non-university grantees may initiate the unrestricted indirect cost rate negotiation process through the GATA Grantee Portal. at: https://grants.illinois.gov/portal/.
+Non-LEA, non-university grantees may initiate the unrestricted indirect cost rate negotiation process via the GATA Grantee Portal.

-- For federal programs requiring the use of a restricted indirect cost rate, not for profit entities, community/faith-based organizations and other non-LEA subgrantees shall utilize the 8% default rate described at 34 CFR 76.564. - Colleges and Universities will be limited to a maximum indirect cost rate of 8% or other indirect cost rate calculated by their cognizant federal agency, whichever is less, for grants administered by ISBE.
+- Federal programs requiring the use of a restricted indirect cost rate, not-for-profit entities, community-/faith-based organizations, and other non-LEA subgrantees shall utilize the 8% default rate described at 34 CFR 76.564. - Colleges and universities will be limited to a maximum indirect cost rate of 8% or other indirect cost rate calculated by their cognizant federal agency, whichever is less, for grants administered by ISBE.

-Costs associated with Fiscal Support Services (2520), Internal Support Services (2570), Staff Support Services (2640), Data Processing Services (2660) and Direction of Business Support Services (2510) charged to the Educational Fund are properly budgeted as indirect costs.
+Costs associated with Fiscal Support Services (2520), Internal Support Services (2570), Staff Support Services (2640), Data Processing Services (2660), and Direction of Business Support Services (2510) charged to the Educational Fund are properly budgeted as indirect costs.